Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 2e

 Joachim married Hyacinthe Wiltz in a civil ceremony in St. Martin Parish in April 1879.
-If he was the Joachim, son of Urbain, who had fought in the War Between the States, he would have been 53 years old at the time of his marriage.
+If he was the Joachim, son of Urbain, who had fought in the War of 1861-65, he would have been age 53 at the time of his marriage.

 3

-Youngest son Jean-Baptiste, fils, called Baptiste, born at Attakapas in September 1776, married Marie, daughter of fellow Acadian Charles Melançon of Grand Pointe, at the St. Martinville church, St. Martin Parish, in November 1817.
+Youngest son Jean-Baptiste, fils, called Baptiste, born at Attakapas in September 1776, married cousin Marie, daughter of fellow Acadians Charles Melançon and Claire Breaux of Grande Pointe, at the St. Martinville church in November 1817.
 Marie was a native of St. James Parish on the Mississippi River.
-Jean-Baptiste, fils and Marie settled at Grand Pointe.
-Their son Eugène was born at Grand Pointe in January 1820 but died at age 8 in October 1828.
+She and Jean-Baptiste, fils settled at Grande Pointe.
+Their son Eugène was born there in January 1820 but died at age 8 in October 1828.
 Their daughters married into the Durio and Leger families, so at least the blood of this line survived.
-Jean-Baptiste, fils died at his home at Grand Pointe in April 1823; he was only 46 years old.
+Jean-Baptiste, fils died at his home at Grande Pointe in April 1823, age 46.

 Other SEMEREs on the Western Prairies